amidaware/trmm-docs/docs/functions/settings_override.md

 Then run `/rmm/api/env/bin/python /rmm/api/tacticalrmm/manage.py reload_nats` and restart your server.

+If you want to do this after install please follow [this guide](https://docs.tacticalrmm.com/unsupported_scripts/#using-purchased-ssl-certs-instead-of-lets-encrypt-wildcards)

 ### Use NATS Standard instead of NATS websocket

 Prior to TRMM v0.14.0 (released 7/7/2022), agents NATS traffic connected to the TRMM server on public port 4222.